ashwinjyoti-ship-it/ncpa-sound-manager/README.md

 - Check for special characters in data
 - Ensure date format is valid

+**Issue: Word upload processing**
+- Large documents take 30-60 seconds (this is normal!)
+- Progress notification shows real-time status
+- Document is processed in chunks (you'll see: "AI is analyzing in 3 chunks...")
+- After upload, calendar automatically navigates to the uploaded month

 **Issue: Edits not saving**
 - Check network connection
 - Verify API is accessible